Backstage Plugin Guide | PagerDuty

 • Trigger an incident to the current on-call responder(s) for a service.

-• Easily map PagerDuty Services to Backstage or Portal entities.
+• Easily map PagerDuty services to Backstage or Portal entities.

 • Map service dependencies with either Backstage/Portal or PagerDuty as the source of truth.